 Nobody doubts for an instant that rebuilding the New Jersey coastline in the wake of Hurricane Sandy will be costly.
 But a little over two weeks ago Republican Governor Chris Christie took a step that should make it a good deal less so.
 On April 15, Christie vetoed a union-backed bill passed this winter by the legislature to expand the range of state-contracted construction requiring Project Labor Agreement (PLAs).
 Such agreements, drawn up between state/local governments and unions, require contractors to pay union-scale wages and benefits on large-scale public works projects.
 Unions love them because they effectively remove nonunion companies from competitive bidding.
 The general public doesn't make out as well.

 Hurricane Sandy did about $30 billion of property damage to New Jersey communities late last October.
 And construction unions and their political supporters aren't about to let a good crisis go to waste.
 In mid-January the New Jersey Senate approved, by a 23-13 vote, fast-track legislation (S.2425/A.3679) to expand the range of projects eligible for inclusion under Project Labor Agreements (PLAs).
-Such agreements are pre-hire contracts that all but force building contractors to hire union labor on large-scale projects.
-Increasingly common for some two decades, the main achievement of PLAs has been to raise labor costs.
+Such agreements are pre-hire contracts that commit building contractors to hire union labor on large-scale projects.
+Increasingly common over the past two decades, the main achievement of PLAs has been to raise labor costs.

 President Obama said in his State of the Union speech last month that he would not “walk away from the promise of clean energy,” and according to a Politico report, he “doubled-down” on the promise by highlighting (more) commitments to federal grants and incentives for wind energy, solar power and natural gas vehicles in quasi-campaign speeches out West.